Brian Wilson Presents Smile: Collaboration and assembly

-In Sahanaja's recollection, "He'd be saying, 'Oh yeah, that's supposed to be a part of this song,' or 'Use that bit to connect these two songs here,' and it was really neat."
-However, on another occasion, Sahanaja said that Wilson did not assert his original ideas for the album: "Brian Wilson is not going to tell you in October/November of 2003, 'No, this was supposed to be like this.'
-If anything, he was terrified at first, but as he became more comfortable, we just went with his gut.
-And nine times out of ten, his gut is Smile."

-Early in these sessions, the pair were working on the song "Do You Like Worms?" when they ran into issues reading the handwriting of its lyric sheet.
+Early in these sessions, the pair were working on "Do You Like Worms?" when they ran into issues reading the handwriting of its lyric sheet.
 Wilson swiftly phoned Parks, who he had not spoken to in years, and immediately asked what word came after "cheering".
-Parks asked Wilson to fax him the lyric sheet, and within minutes, Parks called back and clarified that the word was "Indians".
+Parks requested a lyric sheet to be faxed, and within minutes, called back and clarified that the word was "Indians".
 After Wilson and Sahanaja finished their work for that day, Wilson called Parks again and had a lengthier conversation, during which Parks accepted the invitation to join the project.

 I said to Van Dyke, "It's really important to me that yours and Brian's work maintains some integrity," and he said, "Thank you."
 It dawned on me later just how heavy a trip this was, and that's why every little step, every little accomplishment that we made along the way, was so important, in the sense that it was done with integrity and stayed purely those guys' decisions.